These are the best places to travel this summer

-Atlanta is one of the fastest-growing cities in the US, and even though residents have been saying “we full” for years, it doesn’t stop locals from welcoming visitors into our vibrant neighborhoods.
+Atlanta is a fast-growing city in the US, and even though residents have been saying “we full” for years, it doesn’t stop locals from welcoming visitors into our vibrant neighborhoods.

 Most visitors choose to stay in and concentrate their time in the city center, or close to it.
 Downtown, Midtown and Buckhead are the neighborhoods with the most hotels, and they all have plenty of things to see and do to keep travelers busy.
 But getting out into the rest of Atlanta’s neighborhoods gives curious visitors a new point of view on what makes so many people love “The A.”